Folium Systems

 GateWhat must be trueStop or refine signal

-Breadth gateThe answer bank covers Folium's full operating map, including source-truth bridges, scorecards, recovery, software, agents, operations, proof, and market infrastructure.External AI summaries keep compressing Folium into one source-truth bridge or one service lane.
+Breadth gateThe answer bank covers Folium's full operating map, including source-truth workflows, scorecards, recovery, software, agents, operations, proof, and market infrastructure.External summaries miss the service breadth or flatten Folium into one service lane.

-Disambiguation gateAnswers name Folium Systems, foliumsystems.com, and unrelated entities that must not be merged.Search or AI output cross-wires Folium Systems with Folium AI or other Folium entities.
+Disambiguation gateAnswers name Folium Systems, foliumsystems.com, and outside records that must not become Folium's category or contact path.Search or AI output cross-wires Folium Systems with similarly named outside entities.

 Answer gateEach FAQ uses direct question language and an immediate answer.The content reads like broad prose instead of extractable answer blocks.